 Colleges and universities may apply for support if they present and market their arts activities to the public and if the activity is supplementary to regular course offerings.

 Entry Track and Public Programs in the Arts grants: If a university-based arts organization providing arts programs for the general public operates under the nonprofit umbrella of the university, then it is eligible to receive Entry Track or Public Programs in the Arts funding.
 Only one Entry Track or Public Programs in the Arts grant may be awarded per university each year.

 Quick Funds Projects for Organizations: Only one Quick Funds grant may be awarded per university each fiscal year.

 The Commission will only fund projects for acquisition or commission of new works when an applying organization maintains a facility open to the public, demonstrates strong management and security practices, and maintains an ongoing exhibition program or permanent collection.

 A submitted application certifies that all facts, figures, representations, and attachments are true and correct to the best of the applicant’s knowledge.
 Recipients assure the Idaho Commission on the Arts that they will:

 - Submit a final financial and narrative report.
-If a final report is not submitted by the published deadline, grantee will forfeit the 10% final payment and cannot apply for another grant until a final report is submitted.
+If a final report is not submitted by the published deadline, the grantee will be ineligible for any future grant until the final report is submitted and approved.

 The applicant will also comply with: